What to Do for Eye Emergencies in Victoria

 If there's extensive trauma to your eyes, visit your local emergency room right away.
 And as always, you don't need to have a referral from a medical doctor to see your optometrist.

 When there is a serious eye injury, sudden vision loss or bleeding, please visit your local emergency room.
 If any of the above symptoms are happening to you, don't attempt to drive yourself anywhere.
 You run the risk of harming yourself or someone else.
-Call a friend, family member or a cab if need be!
+Please make arrangements for safe transportation to a nearby clinic.

 When an eye emergency occurs, you should always seek treatment from a professional.
 Before you call your optometrist, make sure you DO NOT do any of the following: